-Because the colour is so bright, you need to be careful that it doesn’t show to the camera.
+Because the color is so bright, you need to be careful that it doesn’t show to the camera.
 It is also called Fun Tak and can be bought at stationary stores or on sites like Amazon.

 Dulling Spray is a product you can spray on items like glassware and utensils to reduce the reflections and glare caused by shiny items.
 It’s sold under the brand name Kryon and can also be purchased on Amazon or found in craft stores.